 Organizations will need to tread carefully also where personal data requests contain sensitive health information.

 However, it is necessary for the data controller in this instance to liaise with an appropriate medical professional before releasing any information.
 Consequently, this exemption would not apply however if the data subject themselves supplied the medical data.
 The newly implemented Regulation may well open the floodgates for SARs.
 The primary recipients of requests likely to be the NHS and other public authorities such as educational establishments, local government offices.

 However, the fact that this service is now free may cause a problem for businesses with disgruntled ex-employees.
 For example, and there is very little that can prevent this type of unwarranted and bureaucratic nightmare!

 Ensure a good strategy is in place

 Above all, the good idea is to have in place a strategy from the outset, with policies and procedures for dealing.
-In the first instance a SAR, with clear refusal guidelines in place across the floor of the organisation.
-Hence, to prevent any issues with GDPR compliance, an organisation will need precise definitions of what constitutes refusals.
+In the first instance a SAR, with clear refusal guidelines in place across the floor of the organization.
+Hence, to prevent any issues with GDPR compliance, an organization will need precise definitions of what constitutes refusals.

 GDPR states clearly, “the controller shall bear the burden of demonstrating the manifestly unfounded or excessive character of the request.”
 (Article 12.5).
-The Article goes on to ensure that the data being asked to provide passes to the correct party.
-An organisation can ask for identity validation of the requesting individual if case of reasonable doubt to the identity.
+The article goes on to ensure that the data being asked to provide passes to the correct party.
+An organization can ask for identity validation of the requesting individual in case of reasonable doubt to the identity.

 For example, a Gmail account or a telephone request.
-How would an organisation be 100% sure the recipient is whom they are saying they are?
+How would an organization be 100% sure the recipient is whom they are saying they are?
 Such as

 - driving license,

 - or other ids.

-Again, this is something to embed into the organisation policies and procedures and have bulletproof identification measures in place.
+Again, this is something to embed into the organization’s policies and procedures and have bulletproof identification measures in place.